 Publications produced by Arizona territorial and state agencies have been collected by the Library since territorial times are held at both the Arizona State Archives and the State Library of Arizona.

 The Archives charges for photocopying of records (cash or check only).
+These fees apply to paper copies of non-photographic material only.

 Staff makes all copies and we reserve the right to refuse to copy materials we deem too fragile.